 When is the best time to take my astaxanthin supplements?
 Like with many other supplements, there’s no specific guideline for astaxanthin.
 As long as you’re taking it on a daily basis, sufficient levels should build up in a matter of weeks.
 That said, taking it during or after meals, as with other supplements, is probably a safe and effective choice.

 How long can I take astaxanthin for?
 Astaxanthin has been used safely by itself in doses of 4 to 40 mg daily for up to 12 weeks, or 12 mg daily for 6 months.

 What is the best natural source of astaxanthin?
 The natural sources of astaxanthin are algae, yeast, salmon, trout, krill, shrimp and crayfish.
-Astaxanthin also occurs in certain mircoalgae and fungi.
-4mg of astaxanthin, is equivalent to one 6 ounce serving of salmon.
+Astaxanthin also occurs in certain microalgae and fungi.
+4mg of astaxanthin is equivalent to one 6 ounce serving of salmon.

 Is astaxanthin good for joint pain?
 Astaxanthin is a natural and potent anti-inflammatory and pain reliever.
 Astaxanthin is an uprising joint super nutrient, great for relieving pain in both osteoarthritis and rheumatoid arthritis sufferers.
 Astaxanthin can reduce inflammation and limit the further breakdown of cartilage.